 Central Distributor is an independent organization called WASPA, to which all MNOs pass on their regulatory duties.

-Content restrictions concern topics that fall under the protection of minors as well as political and religious ones.
+Content restrictions concern topics that fall under the protection of minors as well as political and religious topics.
 Terms like “price” and “profit” should also be avoided.
 In addition, abuse, spam and phishing are prohibited.

 Dedicated phone numbers and so-called shared numbers are generally allowed in South Africa.
-Unicode, concatenation of messages and DLR are reliably supported.
+Unicode, concatenation of messages and DLR are supported.